luminaxster/CS211-Spring2024-P2/README.md

 ## ChangeLog

-- Remove group instructions, it is an individual project.
+- `03/12/2024 10:45 AM` Remove group instructions, it is an individual project.

 ## Prelude